What is all this?

 Colin Healy - Artistic Director & Voice Instructor

-Colin is a dog-owner based in the city of St. Louis who is also a composer, music director, and the artistic director of Fly North Theatricals.
+Colin Healy (he/him) is a dog-owner based in the city of St. Louis who is also a composer, music director, and the artistic director of Fly North Theatricals.
 Starting at age 15, as a touring singer/songwriter with South Florida-based rock band The Republik, Colin's work as a recording artist spans five full-length studio albums -- three as a performer (Last Chance Planet, 2006; The Unexpected Answer, 2010; We Are The Wild Things, 2012), and two as a producer (The Gringo: Original St. Louis Cast Album, 2017; Seeing Other People: A New Musical Concept, 2021).
 2012's We Are The Wild Things, was recorded at Adam Schlesinger (Fountains Of Wayne, Crybaby: The Musical) and James Iha's (Smashing Pumpkins) legendary Stratosphere Studios in New York and was produced by Brian Viglione (Dresden Dolls).
 Healy's body of studio work has been recognized by Billboard, College Music Journal and has received radio play nationwide.
-His work as a composer includes Forgottonia, The Gringo, Madam, and Seeing Other People.
-Notables: The Gringo headlined the 2018 St. Louis Fringe Festival and became the best selling show in festival history; the 2021 concept album Seeing Other People being produced in collaboration with Saint Louis University where Healy served as the Artist-In-Residence.
-Healy currently serves as music director for the Vocal Companies at the Center for Creative Arts (COCA) in St. Louis.
+His work as a composer includes 4 works of musical theatre: Forgottonia, The Gringo, Madam, and Big Machine and one cast album entitled Seeing Other People.
+Madam was nominated for five St. Louis Theatre Circle Awards in 2021 and The Gringo was one of the headlining acts at the 2018 St. Louis Fringe.
+It still holds the record for being the best selling show in festival history.
+Healy has also served as the Artist-In-Residence at both St. Louis University (2020-21) and the Center Of Creative Arts (2022).

 Bradley Rohlf - Managing Director & Acting Instructor